-The solvency of a household is a measure of how well you are able to fulfill financial obligations, both short- and long-term.
-It is a calculation of your overall financial health, determined by an examination of your ratio of assets to liabilities, and taking into consideration factors such as liquidity.
+Household solvency is a measure of how well you are able to pay your bills and other financial obligations, both short- and long-term.
+It is a calculation of your overall financial health.
+Solvency is determined by an examination of your ratio of assets to liabilities, and taking into consideration factors such as liquidity, or how easily you can get cash.
 Achieving solvency equals financial security for you and your family.

 Why Build Solvency?